catalyst/developing-with-cwp/docs/01_InstallingCWPSilverStripe.md

 * Run /dev/build again from your browser, this time there should be no errors about an assets directory.

-# Ensure mod rewrite is enabled
+## Ensure mod rewrite is enabled

 The mod rewrite needs to be enabled for Apache, please run this command in your terminal..

 ```
 sudo a2enmod rewrite
+sudo service apache2 restart
 ```

-# Ready to go
+## Ready to go

 You should now be ready to go.
 Check by logging in to the admin section of your site by replacing /dev/build with /admin in the url, i.e. http://museum.local/admin.
-The user name should be "admin", with the password "password" - this is what was defined in the _ss_environment.php file.
+The user name should be "admin", with the password "password" - this is what was defined in the \_ss_environment.php file.

-# Notes and Tips
+## Notes and Tips

-* On a real server, available to others, such as for your QA and live sites, you would not normally have a default login in the _ss_environment.php file, and especially not admin/password.
+* On a real server, available to others, such as for your QA and live sites, you would not normally have a default login in the \_ss_environment.php file, and especially not admin/password.
 So ensure those 2 lines are not present in the file on your live site.
-* _ss_enviroment.php should not be checked in to source control, you would create this file on each server/environment where your website is deployed as the DB connection information will likely be different with a specific user and password for the database of the site (again not root/password either).
+* \_ss_enviroment.php should not be checked in to source control, you would create this file on each server/environment where your website is deployed as the DB connection information will likely be different with a specific user and password for the database of the site (again not root/password either).
 * For additional security you can move the ss_environment.php up one level, out of the root directory of your site.
 SilverStripe is smart enough to find it there.

 # Your own repository